 - If there are any major issues, PMDA organizes the Expert Discussion, which involves a discussion between the PMDA reviewer and external expert on the proposed major issue.

-- Subsequent to the discussions with the external expert, the PMDA reviewer will prepare a summary of the main issues and discuss with the applicant in a direct meeting that can be held 2 times.
+- After the discussions with the external expert, the PMDA reviewer will prepare a summary of the main issues and discuss with the applicant in a direct meeting that can be held 2 times.

 - PMDA reviewers will submit the results of the review along with the results of GMP conformity investigation reports to the Minister of Health and Labour Welfare (MHLW).

-- MHLW upon consultation with the Pharmaceutical Affairs and Food Sanitation Council will give approval for NDA to the applicant.
+- MHLW upon consultation with the Pharmaceutical Affairs and Food Sanitation Council will approve NDA to the applicant.

 - A drug designated as a poisonous or powerful drug or biological product appears in the government gazette.